 Start at the Sule Pagoda

-Visitor Information: Open 4am-10pm | Foreigners admission fee $3 | Located in the Kyauktada Township
+Visitor Information: Open 4 am-10 pm | Foreigners admission fee $3 | Located in the Kyauktada Township

 Take a Colonial Walking Tour

 Yangon is awash with colonial buildings and the Yangon Heritage Trust is restoring many that have fallen into disrepair under the military regime.
-The free walking tour will give you an insight into the history, political and social movements since Myanmar became a colony of Britain in 1824.
-The City Hall, Emmanuel Baptist Church, Sofaer Building, Central Post Office, the Strand Hotel, the Port Authority, old Accountant General Building and Yangon Stock Exchange Building are some of the colonial gems on the tour.
+The free walking tour will give you an insight into the history, and political and social movements since Myanmar became a colony of Britain in 1824.
+The City Hall, Emmanuel Baptist Church, Sofaer Building, Central Post Office, the Strand Hotel, the Port Authority, the old Accountant General Building, and Yangon Stock Exchange Building are some of the colonial gems on the tour.

 Nibble away at Sule Night Food Market

 Down the east side of Maha Bandula Park opposite the City Hall, there’s a hotchpotch of food stalls and small plastic tables and chairs seemingly the right size for children.
-Street vendors are cooking up a storm with a variety of dishes from Mohinga (rice noodle in fish soup), Laphat Thote (tea leaf salad), skewers, fritters, fried tofu, coconut noodles and smoothies to wash it all down.
+Street vendors are cooking up a storm with a variety of dishes from Mohinga (rice noodles in fish soup), Laphat Thote (tea leaf salad), skewers, fritters, fried tofu, coconut noodles and smoothies to wash it all down.

 Visitor Information: Opens from 3pm | Located on Maha Bandula Park Street

 Haggle at Bogyoke Aung San Market